distantreading/WG1/YAZ/README.md

 - saxon
 - yaz-client
+- marcdump

 YAZ (which is presumably an acronym for Yet Another Z3950-client) is readily available for Windows, Linux, or Mac.
 On Linux you can install it by typing e.g. `sudo apt install yaz`

+marcdump is a perl module available in the usual way from CPAN

 Here's how to run the scripts: